 |Rating||(log in to rate this project)|

-|Spend the time||outdoors|
+|Spend the time||indoors|

 |Appropriate for kids||yes|

-|Develop, apply open-source tools to environmental exploration|
+|Develop & apply open-source tools to environmental exploration|

 |Try our list of activities and post a replication|

 The Public Lab spectrometry project is an open source community effort to develop low-cost spectrometers for a range of purposes.
 All open spectrometry hardware and software efforts are welcome here!

 (pictured is an experiment which built on the kit to attempt to identify different oils based on their fluorescence)